NethServer/docs/administrator-manual/en/webtop5.rst

  ]

 .. warning::
-   The URL of the icon from which to retrieve the vector image must always be publicly resolvable by the browser with which you connect.
+   The URL of the icon from which to retrieve the vector image must always be publicly reachable by the browser with which you connect.

 If you can not retrieve an Internet link of the icon image, you can copy the image locally on the server in two different ways: